 Washington Union Station Expansion Project: Frequently Asked Questions (FAQs)

-What is included in the proposed Washington Union Station Expansion Project?
+What is the Washington Union Station Expansion Project (Project)?

-The proposed project includes reconstructing and realigning tracks and platforms, developing new passenger concourses, improving multimodal transportation facilities, and improving and expanding other supporting facilities.
+The Project includes reconstructing and realigning tracks and platforms; developing new passenger concourses; improving multimodal transportation facilities; and improving and expanding other supporting facilities.

 The Project is needed to improve rail capacity, reliability, safety, efficiency, accessibility, and security, for both current and future long-term railroad operations at this historic station.
 Many station facilities are currently at or exceed their practical capacity.
 Additional growth in rail service and ridership will quickly push the Station beyond its capacity unless substantial efforts are made to accommodate the growth.
-WUS’s passenger facilities, including platforms, waiting areas and customer support services are not adequate to serve existing or projected future passenger demand for Amtrak and commuter rail.
+Union Station’s passenger facilities, including platforms, waiting areas, and customer support services are not adequate to serve existing or projected future passenger demand for Amtrak and commuter rail.
 Multimodal operations and access are frequently constrained today and will be more so in the future.
-The passenger experience at WUS is not befitting of a central rail terminal in the nation’s capital and needs to be addressed.
 The layout and siting of the Station restrict connectivity with neighbors and need to be enhanced.
-Finally, to provide for a sustainable future for WUS’s preservation and maintenance, the Station needs to remain financially viable.
+Finally, to provide for a sustainable future for Union Station’s preservation and maintenance, the Station needs to remain financially viable.

-USRC is a non-profit organization that acts as the landlord for Washington Union Station and is its public steward.
+USRC is a non-profit organization that acts as the landlord for Union Station and is its public steward.
 USRC is committed to working closely with the Federal Railroad Administration (FRA), which owns the Union Station building, to ensure the preservation of this essential historic transportation facility.
-For more information, go to www.usrcdc.com.
+For more information, visit www.usrcdc.com.

 What is USRC’s role in the Project?

-USRC, along with Amtrak, is one of the two proponents of the Project.
-USRC, in coordination with Amtrak, has developed concept plans for the station expansion.
+USRC, along with Amtrak, is one of the two Project Proponents.
+USRC and Amtrak developed concept plans for the Station expansion.
 The concept plans were submitted to FRA to support the Environmental Impact Statement (EIS) process.